 This article will help you in understanding the features you have on your phone for Low Light Photography.
 We all love clicking pictures of our rides.
 If I talk about my city, this has now become a craze to click amazing pictures and share in your respective cycling groups.
 Clicking Pictures In Low Light has now become an integrated skill.
 I see a lot of my rider friends clicking amazing pictures during their night ride.
 However, night photography often comes with blurry images, complete loss of detail & background washed out with excessive flash.
 Frustrating to the core!
 So let us put an end to all the frustration as in this article I would take you through low light photography tips, tricks, and settings.

 Now, the point is, that changing mobile phones won’t help you out.
 All those companies selling high end expensive mobile phones are here to rip you off.
 Unfortunately, it’s true.
-You just need to pay attention to few minute details on your mobile phone camera and your pictures will be great.
+You just need to pay attention to a few details on your mobile phone camera and your pictures will be great.

 Use Flash Or Not?

 A question which baffles most people while doing low light photography.
 Well, to be honest, flash is good and should be used.
 After all, that’s the utility of that inbuilt feature.